Olukemi/Computer-Architecture/README.md

 # Computer-Architecture
-This repo contains my team's project submission that placed 2nd in the class as well as Lab 4
+This repo contains my team's project submission that placed 2nd in the class!